aahmadu/nnotes-desktop/README.md

-# NNotes: A Graph-Based Note-Taking App
+# NNotes: A graph-based note-taking app with directional, typed links and powerful queries.

-NNotes is a note-taking application designed to help users not only store information but also visually connect and relate different pieces of knowledge.
-It leverages a graph-based approach to organize notes, making it easy to see and explore the connections between concepts.
+nnotes is a graph-powered note system inspired by Obsidian, but with a focus on meaningful connections.
+Notes can be linked with directional, tagged edges, making it easy to model relationships, run queries, and visualize how changes ripple through your knowledge.
+Whether you’re writing a novel, mapping research, or modeling complex systems, nnotes lets you think in networks instead of folders.

 ## Features